Abbey Rader: Early education

 His education went beyond music into spirituality.
 Rader met drummer Clarence "Scoby" Strohman while playing opposite the Marin Rivers trio.
 Strohman introduced Rader to books like Light on the Path by Mabel Collins and Paramahansa Yogananda's The Autobiography of a Yogi, which helped begin Rader's spiritual journey.
-Rader recalls an anecdote that touched his confidence as well.
+Rader recalled an anecdote that touched his confidence as well.
 "My music reading skills were not very good, but Scoby had lots of faith in me.
 He stood behind me on the bandstand one night as I started to play acts with lots of music to read.
 Scoby said, "That's not a problem for you.
 That's nothing for you."
 I played remarkably well that night.
 I said to Scoby, "Did you see those difficult charts I read?", and he said he couldn't read a note.
 So I learned something else about the spiritual power and the power of the mind."

-Rader recalls that hearing John Coltrane's quartet with Elvin Jones at the Half Note Club was a moment that changed his musical expression to improvisation and searching for the union between mind, spirit, and body.
+Rader recalled that hearing John Coltrane's quartet with Elvin Jones at the Half Note Club was a moment that changed his musical expression to improvisation and searching for the union between mind, spirit, and body.